rokm/macvi-usv-odce-toolkit/README.md

 challenge's web page.

-Once the archive is submitted, the submission server backend will unpack its contents using the `unpack-submission` command, and optionally perform re-evaluation of the results using the local copy of the toolkit and the dataset annotations.
+Once the archive is submitted, the submission server backend will unpack the archive's contents using the `unpack-submission` command, and (optionally) re-evaluate the results using the local copy of the toolkit and the dataset annotations.